Top 22 Examples of New Product Release Emails (2026)

 15. Cal.com

 This email update by Cal.com leads with a brief explanation of the changes the team shipped recently.
-But the key point here is the screenshots of the product that shows the changes users can now make regarding how often specific events can be booked daily/monthly.
+The product screenshot shows that users can now change how often specific events can be booked, either daily or monthly.

 cal-com-product-release-notes-email-example